matwilso/matwilso.github.io/_posts/gpt-sim.md

 e.g. language.

-These current AI training processes optimize through the predict-what-is-going-to-happen incentive, and operates at trainin-in-a-few months speed.
+These current AI training processes optimize through the predict-what-is-going-to-happen incentive, and operates at training-in-a-few months speed.
 I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
 A neural network brain could always keep getting smarter to make better predictions (that's what we're seeing).